-Choosing dry toilets (or cassette toilets) for your camper van or motorhome is both ecological and practical: they do not require water or connection, and favor natural composting.
+Choosing dry toilets (or cassette toilets) for your Campervan or Motorhome is both ecological and practical: they do not require water or hookups, and favor natural composting.
 However, without the right habits, these toilets can quickly emit unpleasant odors.

-- 1. Understanding the roots of odors in dry toilets
+- 1. Understand the roots of odors in dry toilets

-- 2. Effectively separating urine: the key to odor-free hygiene
+- 2. Effectively separate urine: the path to odor-free hygiene

-- 3. Choosing the best litter for odor-free compost
+- 3. Choose the best litter for odorless compost

-- 4. Using suitable water and avoiding odorous materials
+- 4. Use appropriate water and avoid odorous materials

 - 5. Effective ventilation, the secret to always fresh van toilets